mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 As I am using PyCharm currently I am getting used to its way of using Docker, but I find it interesting that the two biggest python IDE fundamentally disagree on something as basic as how to use a Docker image.

-# Step-by-step setup with PyCharm on Windows
+# Step-by-step setup

 As I currently am working from Windows in PyCharm I will focus on this specific install process.
-But I did the same install process on Linux and MacOS and the steps were roughly the same.
+The install process on Linux and Mac OS is very similar.

 ## Installation